The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Adjust crankshaft pulley to align TDC timing marks (crankshaft turning socket 1/2″ / 1/2″ long-arm ratchet & short extension).

-Note: Precise alignment is not necessary.
+2. Keep in mind: Precise alignment is not necessary.

-Note: Turning crankshaft counter clockwise is acceptable.
+3. Remember: Turning crankshaft counterclockwise is acceptable.

-Note: Do not reinstall crankshaft locking pin.
+4. Avoid: Do not reinstall crankshaft locking pin.

 Tighten intake hub top two and right (3 total) mounting bolts and exhaust hub top two and left (3 total) mounting bolts (10mm ratcheting wrench).